hu-macsy/ScaleRunner-Exp/OVERVIEW.md

 You may encounter two issues here:

 1. You're C++ compiler does not support certain functionalities needed by our programs.
-To fix this, simply export the required G++ compiler such as G++12
+To fix this, you can export the required C++ compiler such as G++12
    with: `export CXX=/usr/bin/g++-12`.
-In case you're already tried to build using `simex develop`, simply reconfigure using `simex develop --reconfigure`.
+In case you have already tried to build using `simex develop`: reconfigure using `simex develop --reconfigure` instead.

 2. The `scalerunnerConfig.cmake` file can not be found since you did not provide the  `scalerunner_DIR` to the build `io_benchmark`.
 Please navigate into the `experiments.yml` file under the build `io_benchmark`.
 There you will find the configure steps for the build.
 The `scalerunner_DIR` is either provided using `/lib/...` or `/lib64/...`.
 Please comment in/out one of the lines depending on the requirements of your system.
+Reconfigure using `simex develop --reconfigure` instead.

-Next, we need to convert the [instance files](/instances/) using the [python convert script](convert.py):
+Next, we need to convert the [instance files](/instances/) using the [python convert script](convert.py).
+Either call the convert script as described in the [experiments.yml file](experiments.yml) under key `instances` or you use
+SimexPal:

 ```bash
 simex instances install
 ```

-Finally, we can run all experiments, and in this case we are using the forked option to run one experiment after the other in the same process as the one calling simex.
+Finally, we can run all experiments!
+In this case we are using the option `--launch-through=fork` to run one experiment after the other in the same process as the one calling simex:

 ```bash
 simex e launch --launch-through=fork